 Image processors do a lot of things in the camera that often amateur photographers don’t even understand.
 They control a lot of factors of photography I.e. ISO, shutter speed, aperture etc.

 The thing which differentiates a normal camera and a real estate camera other than the budget is its ability to perform in low light conditions.

 The fact that you can’t and won’t use professional lights in real estate photography, the ability of your camera to perform better in low light conditions makes a real difference and that’s what you should definitely consider before buying a camera for real estate photography.

 No matter if you could afford an expensive camera or not, if you are just starting out as a professional real estate photographer, you should consider an entry-level camera that would fulfil the needs of real estate photography.

 No need to invest in an expensive camera first up if your business is not profitable just yet.

 What type of camera is best for real estate photography?

 It depends on your photography style, your budget and the brand.
-But if we talk in a general sense, DSLR cameras with higher resolutions like the Nikon 850 or the Canon EOS D5 mark IV will do a lot of good to your career as a professional real estate photographer.
-However if you don’t like DSLRs, Sony a7 III mirrorless camera is the best you can get to brighten your career.
+But if we talk in a general sense, DSLR cameras with higher resolutions like the Nikon 850 or the Canon EOS D5 Mark IV will do a lot of good to your career as a professional real estate photographer.
+However, if you don’t like DSLRs, the Sony a7 III mirrorless camera is the best you can get to brighten your career.

 Is it necessary to buy a camera with an integrated flash for real estate photography?